antran89/ud120-projects/ud120-example-codes/README.md

-This is example codes in lectures of Udacity course [Introduction to Machine Learning]()
+This is example codes in lectures of Udacity course [Introduction to Machine Learning](https://www.udacity.com/course/viewer#!/c-ud120).